 Inter-Carrier Settlements Management

-Another great PoC in telecom is headed by Colt and PCCW Global.
+Another great blockchain PoC example in telecom is headed by Colt and PCCW Global.
 The companies joined their efforts to minimize the time spent on inter-carrier settlement.
 The PoC focused on making the settlements more efficient, reliable, and scalable in the area of wholesale voice minutes.

 This area still involves a lot of manual transactions that increase the cost for all carriers.
 The PoC has cut down these efforts from hundreds of man-hours per month to less than a minute.
 Settlement and verification are automated by smart contracts.